top of page

 Sole Bootlab is not an elitist ski shop.

 Yes, we work with very strong skiers.
-Yes, we fit elite athletes, mountain people, racers, guides, instructors and skiers who know exactly what they want.
+We fit elite athletes, mountain people, racers, guides, instructors and skiers who know exactly what they want.

 We love that work.